3.6 Spacewar! States and Behaviors

 3.6.2 Instance variables

 In the previous chapter, we explained how to define the four classes SpaceWar, CentralStar, SpaceShip and Torpedo.
-In this section, we will add to the these definitions the instance variables – states – discussed above.
+In this section, we will add to these definitions the instance variables – states – discussed above.

 To add the variables to the Torpedo class, from the Browser, select this class.
 Next, add the variable names to the instanceVariableNames: keyword, separated by one space character.
 Finally, save the updated class definition with Ctrl-s shortcut: